cirosantilli/linux-cheat/posix/index.md

 - maths: `cos`, `sin()`
 - path operations: `basename()`, `dirname()`

-it does not however specify the *exact* system calls, and those are then implemented using a given os system calls.
+It does not however specify the *exact* system calls, and those are then implemented using a given os system calls.

-however many of the linux system calls rassemble those closely because of the complience, so when you learn the POSIX interface you are already learning the Linux interface too
+However many of the linux system calls rassemble those closely because of the complience, so when you learn the POSIX interface you are already learning the Linux interface too.

+In most Linux, the POSIX C interface is implemented as part of `glibc`, which also implements ANCI libc and Linux extensions.

 ##directory structure